Fabio Luisi / Philharmonia Zurich / Ballett Zürich

 And even if one were to consider a religious interpretation: as Christian Spuck explains, the text of the requiem is entirely built on traditional (I’m tempted to say: medieval) catholic beliefs and frameworks.
 It is essentially building a giant threatening scenario of what was (then) seen as potential (or real) life-after-death options, including purgatory, the horrors of hell, the day of wrath.
 Yes, there is also the plea for forgiveness, the aspect of hope for salvation.
 But translating any (let alone all) of this into pictures on a stage faces enormous difficulties and challenges, hence was considered not an option.

 Decisions by the Stage Direction

 Christian Spuck states (not a literal quote): “I don’t know what comes after death.
 Ideally, maybe coming to a close, finding rest.
 Maybe there’s nothing at all?
 Darkness?”.
 On top of that, many members of the audience are not religious (maybe even a majority, these days?).
-So, Spuck firmly stated that he did not want to build upon the religious aspect at all.
+So, Spuck firmly stated that he did not want to build upon the religious aspect of a Requiem at all.
 Definitely, he wanted to avoid building upon the threatening scenario in the liturgic text altogether.
 It’s for good reason why the interview in the bonus track bears the title “Stepping into the unknown“.